jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ## Background
 Despite the availability of high-frequency stock market data, its use in forecasting stock prices is studied to a lesser extent.
 Similarly, despite the recent success of neural network on as a forecasting method, its power in forecasting high-frequency dynamics has been relatively overlooked.
 In addition, most of the studies in the literature have been focused on stock market indices instead of individual stocks.
 A possible explanation is the intractable computational intensity of training neural networks on the massive volume of high-frequency data of individual stocks.
 This motivates our study on applying parallelism to the training task and evaluate its performance to demonstrate weak and strong scaling.

 Parallel neural network has also been a topic of great interest.
 There are generally two paradigms of parallelisation: data parallelism and model parallelism.
 Data Parallel is straightforward.
 Its correctness is mathematically supported, and is very commonly implemented with MPI [4].
 Model parallel is more complicated.
 For large models that include millions to billions of parameters, the whole neural network is partitioned across different machines, and usually implemented with openMP and GPU.
-For our intended purpose, we can fit the whole network into one machine so that parallelism is applied to the largest computational bottleneck - BLAS operations in backpropagation algorithm.
+For our intended purpose, we can fit the whole network into one machine so parallelism is applied to the largest computational bottleneck - BLAS operations in backpropagation algorithm.

 ## Data